sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

 However, this raises the question how this interacts and integrates with other SAP frameworks that SAP has introduced over the past year such as the SAP Cloud SDK.

 In particular, you will learn how to integrate the SAP Cloud SDK into the SAP Cloud Application Programming Model.
-And how SAP Cloud SDK allow you to develop, extend and communicate with other SAP solutions.
+And how the SAP Cloud SDK allows you to develop, extend and communicate with other SAP solutions.

 ---